 Running trade promotions in Australia is complicated business.
-With wildly different legal requirements state to state, companies typically spend a fortune and wait weeks for a specialist lawyers to draft their T’s & C’s.
-Plexus wanted to change this and challenged us to create a full, self service platform that non-lawyers could use to produce fully compliant documents for even the most creative promotion.
+With wildly different legal requirements state to state, companies typically spend a fortune and wait weeks for a specialist lawyer to draft their T’s & C’s.
+Plexus wanted to change this and challenged us to create a full, self-service platform that non-lawyers could use to produce fully compliant documents for even the most creative promotion.

 10,000+ Permutations = Complex

 Competitions and promotions can be genuinely complex.
 There is an endless variety of factors that need to be considered.